matteo-briani/personal-website/_posts/2023-04-26-zig-and-clap-first-look.md

 Luckily for us, the [CLAP C bindings](https://github.com/free-audio/clap) are well commented.

 To make a CLAP plugin, we have to build a shared library with a `clap_plugin_entry_t` as our structure entry point.
-Besides the entry point, the CLAP format follows the structure portrait in the following image:
+Besides the entry point, the CLAP format follows the structure portrait in the following image.
 Disclaimer: it is not UML on purpose (not a fan of it), it is more a scratch paper note.

 ![CLAP structure]({{site.baseurl}}/assets/images/clap_structure.svg)